Oscabrera/CommandsAliasCP/README.md

 6. Save the changes and close the editor.

-7. Reload the ~/.bashrc file for the changes to take effect in the current terminal session.
+7. Reload the ```~/.bashrc``` file for the changes to take effect in the current terminal session.

 ```shell
 source ~/.bashrc
 ```

 Now, the aliases you added will be available in your terminal session.
 You can customize these aliases according to your needs.
-Remember that any changes to the ~/.bashrc file will only affect new terminal sessions or sessions that are reloaded after the changes are made.
+Remember that any changes to the ```~/.bashrc``` file will only affect new terminal sessions or sessions that are reloaded after the changes are made.

 # Content

-## Update git branch display in terminal
+### Update bash show branch
 ```shell
 parse_git_branch() {
     git rev-parse --abbrev-ref HEAD 2> /dev/null